fraxer/C-web-framework/README.md

-# About Cpdy
+# About framework

-Cpdy is a high performance C framework for developing web applications on Linux.
-Read the [documentation](https://cpdy.io/en/introduction.html) to explore the possibilities.
+The C web framework is a high performance, event-driven web server and application framework for Linux, written in C. It is designed to be fast and scalable, with support for multithreading, websockets, gzip compression, and interaction with databases such as PostgreSQL, MySQL, and Redis.

+The framework is built on top of the epoll event-driven architecture, which allows it to handle a large number of simultaneous connections efficiently.
+It also provides support for database migrations, routing, redirects, and dynamic reloading of the application.

+The framework is designed to be easy to use and flexible, with a modular architecture that allows developers to easily add or customize functionality as needed.
+It includes support for a wide range of protocols, including HTTP/1.1, WebSockets, and more.

+Documentation for the framework is available [here](https://cwebframework.tech/en/introduction.html).

 ## Possibilities

-* HTTP/1.1 support
+* HTTP/1.1
-* Support WebSockets
+* WebSockets
-* Multithreading support
+* Multithreading
 * Broadcasting by websockets
-* Support for content compression
+* Gzip compression
 * Interaction with databases PostgreSQL, MySQL, Redis
 * Database migrations
 * Routing
 * Redirects
-* Keep-alive, Content-Length and Content-Encoding
-* Http methods: GET, POST, PUT, PATCH, DELETE, OPTIONS
-* IPv4 support
-* Platform reloads on the fly, even while content is being served
+* Reload application on the fly
 * Event Driven Architecture (epoll)

 ## Software requirements